liferay/liferay-screens/ios/Documentation/ForgotPasswordWidget.md

 ### Anonymous request
-Given that this request is done without being logged in, it need to be authenticated against the API.
-It's recommended that the portal administrator creates an specific user with minimal permissions in order to allow this operation.
+This request is done without the user being logged in, but authentication is needed to call the API.
+It's recommended that the portal administrator creates a specific user with minimal permissions in order to allow this operation.

 ## Attributes